 Love it or hate it, Valentine’s Day is almost here, so rather than be the person who didn’t make a plan and waited in line at a chain restaurant for ninety minutes, pick one of these uniquely Oklahoma City outings for the day or evening.

-Speaking of the streetcar, why not do a nighttime tour of the city with stops at fun places?
+Why not start with a nighttime tour of the city on the OKC Streetcar with stops at fun places?
 The area restaurants are likely already booked, but you can avoid the crowds and enjoy the night.
 Stop by Vanessa House or Elk Valley for a beer, or check out the skyline over a glass of wine at O Bar at the Ambassador Hotel.
 If Bricktown is more your speed, then it’s beers at Tapwerks—the city’s oldest and coolest pub—and a movie at Harkins Theater.

 Weather permitting, a stroll through Myriad Gardens is a great way to avoid the crowds and actually talk to each other.
 Located in the heart of downtown, it’s walking distance from a dozen area bars and restaurants, and it’s a perfect place to walk off dinner.
 If you prefer late lunch and an early night, the Crystal Bridge is open until 5:00 pm, so you can stay warm after lunch or before dinner.